Coherent control of terahertz-scale spin resonances using optical spin-orbit torques: Magnetic resonance modes

 \section{Magnetic resonance modes}

 We start by briefly discussing the types of spin resonances that are allowed in the FM and FiM samples used in this study.
 In FM thin films exposed to a magnetic field of magnitude $H$ pointing along an in-plane (IP) direction, an impulsive excitation from the equilibrium state results in a precession around said field, where the frequency of the oscillation is given by the Kittel equation $f=\gamma\mu_0 \sqrt{H(H+M_\mathrm{eff})}/(2\pi)$. $M_\mathrm{eff}$ denotes the effective magnetization, $\gamma$ the gyromagnetic ratio and $\mu_0$ the vacuum permeability.
 In ferrimagnetic materials with multiple antiferromagnetically coupled sublattices on the other hand, built-in exchange fields enable field-free high-frequency EXMs~\cite{Keffer:1952}.
 For simplicity's sake, we consider the case of a Co-Gd alloy where each sublattice can be treated as a single macrospin.
 While the multilayered structure of our [Co/Gd]$_2$ synthetic FiM in principle permits higher order modes, we find that the description in terms of an alloy adequately accounts for all experimental findings in this study.
 The prerequisite for EXMs to exist is a canted state between the two sublattices, which can for instance be triggered by ultrafast spin injection~\cite{Hintermayr:2023} or intense THz pulses~\cite{Blank:2021}.
 A schematic of the local arrangements of Co and Gd magnetizations $\mathbf{M}_\mathrm{Co,Gd}$ during the EXM is given in Fig.~\ref{fig:schematic}~\textbf{c}.
 Furthermore, canting angles $\theta_\mathrm{Co}\neq \theta_\mathrm{Gd}$ and directions of exchange fields $\mathbf{H}_\mathrm{ex}^\mathrm{Gd,Co}$ are indicated.
 The frequency of the exchange mode is given by $f=\mu_0\lambda\gamma_\mathrm{Co}\gamma_\mathrm{Gd}\left(\frac{M_\mathrm{Co}}{\gamma_\mathrm{Co}} - \frac{M_\mathrm{Gd}}{\gamma_\mathrm{Gd}} \right)/(2\pi)$ with $\lambda$ the Weiss constant.
-This implies that the resonance frequency depends on the degree of angular momentum compensation and can be tuned by varying the ratio of Co and Gd moments in the sample, which has been demonstrated in Co-Gd based alloy~\cite{Stanciu:2006, Mekonnen:2011, Haltz:2022} and multilayer samples~\cite{Hintermayr:2023}.
+We note that $\lambda$ is reduced in the multilayer case compared to a true alloy, due to reduced exchange coupling of Co and Gd which only takes place across interfaces.
+The dispersion relation implies that the resonance frequency depends on the degree of angular momentum compensation and can be tuned by varying the ratio of Co and Gd moments in the sample, which has been demonstrated in Co-Gd based alloy~\cite{Stanciu:2006, Mekonnen:2011, Haltz:2022} and multilayer samples~\cite{Hintermayr:2023}.